-Controversial 3-parent baby technique produces a boy
+It's a (controversial 3-parent baby technique) boy!

 Knowles also pointed out that four out of five eggs fertilized by Zhang and his colleagues were nonviable -- only one embryo could produce a child.

 "It shows you the technique itself is still quite fallible," said Knowles, who noted that there's no guarantee the defective mutation might not accumulate within the baby boy and eventually lead to disease.
-"Which is the whole reason you're supposed to go slowly... and not jump right into creating babies."
+"Which is the whole reason you're supposed to go slowly ... and not jump right into creating babies."

 CNN was unable to reach Zhang for this article.